aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 First, create the file for the `public` `HumanKind` class.

-> Check: Who can tell me the name of that file?
+> Check: What would the file name be?
 It should be `HumanKind.java`.

 We must create it in a directory that mimics the package name, i.e., `src/com/generalassembly/oop/intro/HumanKind.java`.